Space settlement: Population

 A 1974 estimate assumed that collection of all the material in the main asteroid belt would allow habitats to be constructed to give an immense total population capacity.
 Using the free-floating resources of the Solar System, this estimate extended into the trillions.

 Zero g recreation

 If a large area at the rotation axis is enclosed, various zero-g sports are possible, including swimming, hang gliding and the use of human-powered aircraft.

 Passenger compartment

-A space habitat can be the passenger compartment of a large spacecraft for colonizing asteroids, moons, and planets.
+A space settlement can be the passenger compartment of a large spacecraft for colonizing asteroids, moons, and planets.
 It can also function as one for a generation ship for travel to other planets or distant stars (L. R. Shepherd described a generation starship in 1952 comparing it to a small planet with many people living in it.)

 Requirements

-The requirements for a space habitat are many.
+The requirements for a space settlement are many.
 They would have to provide all the material needs for hundreds or thousands of humans, in an environment out in space that is very hostile to human life.

+Regulation

+The governance or regulation of space settlements is crucial for responsible habitation conditions.
+The physical as well as socio-political architecture of a space settlement, if poorly established, can lead to tyrannical and precarious conditions.